huzaifa525/A.I.-RECRUITER/README.md

 aptitude questions and tests prebuilt and only the ones qualifying with certain score can further proceed.

+## How to use it
+-   create a service on ibm cloud named watson assistant and lanch it.

+-   click the Skills icon .

+-   Click Create skill.

+-   If you are given the option of more than one skill type, choose to create a dialog skill.

+-   Click Import skill, and then click Choose JSON File, and select the JSON file you want to import.

+-   Click Import.

+-   Specify the details for the skill:

 3. Theoretical Analysis: -
     -----------------------